-The presence of hazardous materials in a hospital’s Emergency Department pose a risk to everyone – patients, hospital personnel, visitors and others within the facility.
-To help prepare for potential HAZMAT incidents, Saint Francis Medical Center will be providing HAZMAT training courses for appropriate hospital personnel, to help them respond to incidents involving hazardous materials.
+The presence of hazardous materials in a hospital’s Emergency Department poses a risk to everyone – patients, hospital personnel, visitors and others within the facility.
+To help prepare for potential hazmat incidents, Saint Francis Medical Center will be providing HAZMAT training courses for appropriate hospital personnel to help them respond to incidents involving hazardous materials.

 The course is presented in two modules:

 Space is limited!
 Registration for Saint Francis employees is available through Halogen.